ibm-cloud-docs/account/trustedprofile-create.md

    In the description, provide a list of actions that are available for this trusted profile.
    {: tip}

-1. (Optional) Establish trust.
+1. You can create the trusted profile before adding details by selecting **Decide later**.
+Or, establish trust by completing the following steps:
    1. Select **Service IDs**
    1. Enter the service ID value that the administrator provided to you.
-1. Or, select **Decide later** if you don't have the service ID value yet.
 1. Click **Continue**.
 1. (Optional) [Assign access to the trusted profile](/docs/account?topic=account-create-trusted-profile#tp-access).
 1. Or, click **Create** without assigning any access.